smartBASIC for BLE

 smartBASIC was designed to make BLE (Bluetooth Low Energy), or Bluetooth® Smart technology, development quicker and simpler, vastly cutting down time to market.
 The following are three good reasons for writing applications in smartBASIC:

 Sample smartBASIC applications are available for download in the BL600 or BT900 Firmware Files in the Laird Bluetooth Download Center.
-Click here to view the BL600 User's Manual or click here to view the BT900 User's Manual.
+More information is available in the BL600 smartBASIC Extensions Manual in the documentation tab of the BL600 product page and the BT900 smartBASIC Extensions Manual in the documentation tab of the BT900 product page.
 Current smartBASIC applications include:

 |Blood Pressure||Buzzer Jungle||Heart Rate||Low Power / Deep Sleep||Temperature Sensor||iBeacon|